Is your camp accredited?

 How will my child get the medicine he needs to take?

-Our registered nurse will meet with each camper when he or she arrives, review health forms and collect medications, including analgesics and vitamins.
-Campers who need inhalers and epi-pens for severe allergies may carry them under counselor supervision.
+Our medical professional (at minimum, an RN) will meet with each camper when he or she arrives, review health forms and collect medications, including analgesics and vitamins.
+Campers who need inhalers and epi-pens for severe allergies may carry them under counselor supervision if requested.
 If you need to make a change to the health history information you filled out on your child, please contact us at info@canoeisland.org and we will email you medical information addition form to fill out and return with updated information.

 What other medical care is available?

-Our registered nurses will treat campers for minor cuts and scrapes, as well as colds or upset stomachs.
-Our camp director and executive director have been trained as Wilderness First Responders and lifeguards.
+Our medical professional will treat campers for minor cuts and scrapes, as well as colds or upset stomachs on island.
+Our directors have been trained as Wilderness First Responders and lifeguards.
 Paramedic services and physician-staffed medical clinics and Peace Health Hospital in Friday Harbor are available within 20 minutes by boat, and medivac helicopters can reach mainland hospitals from the Canoe Island in 20 minutes.

-My child has special dietary needs.
+My child has certain dietary requirements.
 Is that a problem?

-All of our meals include balanced vegetarian options and are served family style.
+Our talented chefs cook from scratch.
+All of our meals include balanced vegetarian options and are served family style when eating indoors and buffet style while eating outdoors.
 We accommodate food allergies with careful handling procedures.
 Parents should include on the Camper Information form as many details about a food allergy, intolerance or restriction as possible so that our chefs can understand what will be best for their child.
-Multiple allergies (eggs, dairy, fish, and soy, for example) and vegan diets are hard to accommodate; please reach out to Margaret Schafer, camp director, at campdirector@canoeisland.org or 360.468.2329 to discuss vegan diets or multiple food allergies.
+Multiple severe allergies (eggs, dairy, gluten, and soy all together, for example) can be tricky to accommodate; please reach out to Margaret Schafer, co-executive director, at campdirector@canoeisland.org or 360.468.2329 to discuss severely restricted dietary needs due to allergies

 How will I know what clothes and equipment to send with my child?